 ʻIao Needle Lookout Trail and Ethnobotanical Loop

-‘Iao Valley State Monument will be CLOSED beginning MONDAY, OCTOBER 16, 2017 for an estimated two months.
-The Department of Land and Natural Resources (DLNR) will be completing the second phase of slope stabilization to the areas in the park that were damaged by a massive flood event in September 2016.
-We anticipate the park will reopen by December 16, 2017, or sooner if conditions permit.
+‘Iao Valley State Monument will reopen ahead of schedule beginning WEDNESDAY, NOVEMBER 22, 2017 following the completion of the second phase of slope stabilization to the areas in the park that were damaged by a massive flood event in September 2016.
+We appreciate the public's patience during the closure.

 |Trail Length||0.6 miles|